Manikranth/Notes/Terraform/OPA/Notes.md

 Discovered and executed by opa test

-test.rego is not used in Opa Run time it only used in the pipeline for TEST confident purpose.
+test.rego is not used in Opa as services/server it only used in the pipeline for TEST confident purpose.
 It would be in the rego repo And runs in the CI process.

 - opa fmt → check formatting
 - opa check → validate syntax